tcarrel/Final_Project/README.md

 A 3D graphics engine that can be used as a component of a larger game engine.
 Primary features/goals:
 * Operating system agnostic.
+* Use the most modern variant of OpenGL available today.
+(OpenGL 4.5)  If time permits and everthing else is working, I will add in compatability for earlier versions of the <abbr title="Application Program Interface">API</abbr>.

 ##Additional Goals